 Mike responded in kind and a silent message passed between them.
 Then his eyes swept the table draped in white linen and glistening china.
 “Where’s Lindsay?”

 “Ladies room.
 She was getting a little restless waiting for the best man,” Brian told him with a chuckle in his eyes.
 “If you don’t want wine, go order a beer.
 My tab is open.”

 Nodding in affirmation, Mike headed over to the mahogany bar.
-Brian had the best table in the house tonight, directly in front of the ceiling-to-floor window wall.
+Brian had the best table in the house tonight, directly in front of the floor-to-ceiling window wall.
 When Mike looked beyond it, he saw a fire pit surrounded by Adirondack chairs and wooden benches.
 He was debating how far the deck extended onto the beach when he heard a familiar voice call his name.
 But when Mike turned around, he found the last person he could have expected.
 He felt his jaw drop, then blinked hard a few times, assuming she would disappear or morph into someone else.

 But she didn’t.

 Then he realized Lindsay was hugging him.
 “You made it,” she said.
 “I was getting a little nervous.”
 She broke away and gestured to the woman at her side.
-“Mike, this
+“Mike, this is—”